swapnasuresh19/swaprep/README.md

 - 🔭 I’m currently working on Web Development and Cloud
 - 🌱 I’m currently learning Python3
 - 💬 Ask me about: tech, memes, Marvel & DC
-- 📫 How to reach me: Any platform you are comfortable, links are above 🔝
+- 📫 How to reach me: Any platform you are comfortable with, links are above 🔝
 - 😄 Pronouns: he/him
 - ⚡ Languages: Java, C, Python3